-The Management Resources Department is responsible for improving legislative and lobbying efforts as well as public information.
-The Office of Communication (OOC) works with news media and issues publications, and implements programs to educate and inform citizens about City policies and programs.
+The Office of Communication (OOC) works with news media and issues publications and implements programs to educate and inform citizens about City policies and programs.
 It is responsible for providing a communication and service link between the residents of and business owners in the City and all City departments.
-It also includes City Secretary's Office which transcribes and maintains official City records, minutes and ordinances, and conducts City elections.